About The Lawn Tennis Association

 - Completed install process rapidly, sensitively and respectfully of member access and building fabric

-Luminet is the intelligent managed services provider, offering businesses Connectivity, Computing and Intelligent services and solutions.
-Luminet has a peer-to-peer relationship with its customers and has the UK’s leading NPS customer satisfaction score of 42 in telecoms and technology.
+Luminet is a managed services provider, offering businesses Connectivity and Cloud Computing services.
+Luminet has a peer-to-peer relationship with its customers and superb customer satisfaction ratings.
 Combining a true customer-centric organisation with strong values, culture and capability together with technical excellence and best-value makes Luminet a partner of choice for business, supported by industry-leading SLAs, and ISO 9001 and ISO 27001 certifications.